 This unique course prepares you for a research career in cold-regions science, notably within the disciplines of glaciology, glacial geomorphology, polar climatology/oceanography, environmental science, polar biogeochemical processes, or their intersections.
 We train graduates from a range of scientific disciplines.

-The course operates at the cutting edge of climate science, as its key focus is to explore the expressions, mechanisms and impacts of rapid ongoing changes in our planet’s cold regions
+The course operates at the cutting edge of climate science and cryospheric science, as its key focus is to explore the expressions, mechanisms and impacts of rapid ongoing changes in our planet’s cold regions.

 The field class is an integral part of the course, which is usually in the summer towards the end of the academic year.
 The costs for this field class are not included in the tuition fee.
 You'll gain an in-depth knowledge of the location you visit.
 You'll also develop skills in relevant research approaches and techniques.